BC Health Systems Partnership

 - Wade Grant, Chair, First Nations Health Council

-- Christina Krause, Chief Executive Officer, BC Patient Safety and Quality Council
+- Christina Krause, Chief Executive Officer, Health Quality BC

 - Darren Lauscher, Community Educator